 Yes!
 We are very proud of our graduates.
 Studying part-time is not always easy and we are aware of the potential multiple burden that will be placed on you during this time.
-More reason to celebrate your graduation.
-We cordially invite you to celebrate your graduation together with other graduates of the FH Burgenland in the festive setting of Esterházy Palace.
+The more reason we have to celebrate your graduation.
+We cordially invite you to celebrate your graduation together with other graduates of the UAS Burgenland in the festive setting of Esterházy Palace.

-If you are unable to attend the celebrations, you will of course still receive all documents (certificate, diploma, notification) by post after graduation.
+If you are unable to attend the celebrations, you receive all documents (certificate, diploma, notification) by post after the graduation took place.

-The successful graduates of the course will receive the academic degree "Master of Arts in cross-media marketing communication", abbreviated to "MA" or "MA (cross-media marketing communication)" (60 ECTS) from the University of Applied Sciences Burgenland.
+The successful graduates of the course will receive the academic degree "Master of Arts in Marketing Communication", abbreviated to "MA" or "MA (Marketing Communication)" (60 ECTS) from the University of Applied Sciences Burgenland.

 It is a course for further education, according to § 9 of the Austrian Fachhochschule-Studiengesetz (FHStG), as amended.
 Thus, an academic degree is awarded according to Austrian law, which is generally internationally recognised and manageable.